-Thanks to the combined efforts of child safety and health advocates, the California legislature passed a bill in 1992 allowing for the sale of Kids’ Plates motor vehicle license plates and the creation of the Child Health and Safety Fund.
-Revenue from the sale of Kids’ Plates goes into the Child Health and Safety Fund and is appropriated to support three significant child safety issues in California: 25% of the funds support unintentional childhood injury prevention; 25% support the prevention of child abuse; and 50% support child care licensing and inspection.
+The California legislature passed a bill in 1992 for the sale of Kid’s Plates specialized vehicle license plates and the creation of the Child Health and Safety Fund.
+Revenue from the sale of Kid’s Plates, which contain an embossed heart, hand, star, or plus sign, goes into the Fund and is used to support three significant child health and safety issues in California: 1) unintentional childhood injuries; 2) child abuse; and 3) child care licensing and inspection.

-· Motor Vehicle Occupant Protection
+· Motor Vehicle Occupant Safety

-- Bicycle Safety
+· Bicycle Safety

-- Fire and Burn Prevention
+· Fire and Burn Prevention

-- Poisoning Prevention
+· Poisoning Prevention

-- Sudden Infant Death Syndrome (SIDS) Prevention
+· Sudden Infant Death

 Most recently, the Kids’ Plates Program awarded projects for 2013-14 to focus on educational interventions to address bicycle and pedestrian safety in underserved and rural communities using the Safe Routes to School (SRTS) evidence-based model.
 The projects include: